reifjulian/illinois-wellness-data/replications/jamaim_2020/README.md

 ## Instructions

 First, [download this repository](https://github.com/reifjulian/illinois-wellness-data/archive/master.zip).
 Then, run the following Stata script: `replications/jamaim_2020/run.do`.
-This master script runs all the scripts required to replicate the main results.
-These other scripts are contained in the `replications/jamaim_2020/scripts` directory and are organized as follows:
+This master script runs all of the analysis scripts required to replicate the main results.
+These analysis scripts are contained in the `replications/jamaim_2020/scripts` directory and are organized as follows:

-- `scripts/libraries/stata` contains user-built Stata commands used in the analysis.
+- `scripts/libraries/stata` contains user-written (add-on) Stata commands used in the analysis.
 - `make_tables.do` creates the tables from the published paper.
 Results that are omitted due to censoring in the public-use data are reported as `N/A`.

-Before running `run.do`, the user must define the global macro `WellnessPublic` at the top of that script.
+Before running the master script, `run.do`, the user must first define the global macro `WellnessPublic` at the top of that script.

 ## Software, memory, and runtime requirements

 Running this analysis requires Stata version 17 or higher.
 Add-on packages are included in `scripts/libraries/stata` and do not need to be installed by the user.

 Memory requirements are minimal.
 Runtime is approximately 6 hours on a Windows 10 Desktop with Stata MP-2 and an AMD Ryzen 7 4700G processor when running the default specification of `boot = 1000` bootstraps.
-Runtime is approximately 8 minute for `boot = 2`.
+Runtime is approximately 8 minutes for `boot = 2`.

 ## Citation